qubitrenegade/qubitrenegade.github.io/_posts/2018-02-07-ChefDK-Rakefile.md

 desc 'Reticulate splines'
 {% endhighlight %}

 The next line is the description of the task.
-The `desc` function call must preceede a `task` block.
+The `desc` function call must precede a `task` block.

 {% highlight ruby %}
 task :reticulate_splines do